Ifram3/roadmap.sh-projects/Frontend Projects/Changelog Component/README.md

 ## Changelog Component

 ### Description
-In this project I am required to create a simple component for a website that displays a changelog.
+In this project, I am required to create a simple component for a website that displays a changelog.
 A changelog is a log or record of all notable changes made to a project or software.
-It is often used to keep users informed about the latest updates and improvements.
+It is often used to inform users about the latest updates and improvements.

-The goal of this project is to teach me about positioning and layout in CSS.
+This project aims to teach me about positioning and layout in CSS.
 I created a simple HTML structure and used CSS to style it into a visually appealing and responsive changelog component.
-Given below is a rough mockup of the changelog component I needed to create.
+Below is a rough mockup of the changelog component I needed to create.

 ![Changelog Component](changelog-component-1m86j.png)